CatalaLang/catala/README.md

 ## Usage

+### Catala

-Use `catala --help` to get more information about the command line options available.
+Use `catala --help` if you have installed it to get more information about the command line options available.
+To get the development version of the help, run `make help_catala` after `make build`.
+The `catala` binary corresponds to the Catala compiler.

 The top-level `Makefile` contains a lot of useful targets to run.
 To display them, use

         make help

+### Clerk

+Use `clerk --help` if you have installed it to get more information about the command line options available.
+To get the development version of the help, run `make help_clerk` after `make build`.
+The `clerk` binary corresponds to the Catala build system, responsible for testing among other things.

 ## Examples